 Trust is at the heart of all business relationships and not always easy for a company to establish.
 For customers to buy from your company, for investors to invest in your company, and for the general public to welcome your company into their communities, they must trust you.

 Trust is something that must be earned, and one important way to earn it is to respect your customers’ privacy and be transparent about how you use their personal data.
 You want your customers to trust you with their information – and your investors to trust you with their capital.

 Finally, respecting the privacy of your customers is simply the right thing to do.
 Keeping confidential information private should be an essential component of your company’s code of ethics.
 You may not legally have to treat privacy as sacrosanct, and your competitors might not always do it, but you should, anyway.
 You want your business to do good as it does well, and taking privacy seriously is one important way to do that.

-Wickr Pro: The Secure and Private Communications Platform
+AWS Wickr: The Secure and Private Communications Platform